d3estudio/d3-digest/README.md

 ### Item type: `rich-link`
 Represents a link that has does not match any other plugin and had its OpenGraph details extracted.
 Keys are:

- - `ogType`: OpenGraph object type.
-Please refer to the [OpenGraph Protocol](http://ogp.me/#types) website for further information.
- - `site_name`: If the object is part of a larger site, the name which should be displayed for the overall site.
- - `title`: The object's title.
+ - `title`: Page title or OpenGraph item name
- - `description`: A one to two sentence description of the object.
- - `image`: If available, represents the bigger image the OG processor could find.
-This property, if defined, points to an object with the following subproperties:
-   - `url`: URL pointing to the image.
-   - `type`: Image mime-type.
-   - `width`: When available, image width, in pixels.
-   - `height`: When available, image height, in pixels.
+ - `summary`: Page description or OpenGraph item description
+ - `image`: Image representing the item, or, the first image found in the page
+ - `imageOrientation`: Is this image vertical or horizontal?
+It matters, you see.

 > **Note**: To learn more about OpenGraph, refer to the [OpenGraph Protocol Official Website](http://ogp.me).